Private jet ownership is the ultimate sign of status and provides owners with an exceptional amount of freedom, flexibility, and control.

 What is Private Jet Whole Ownership?

-Whole private jet ownership is when you have 100% total control and possession over the aircraft.
+Whole private jet ownership is when you have 100% control and possession of the aircraft.

 You know who has been on the aircraft, where it has flown, the hours it has logged, along with all of its maintenance and inspection history.